-All cetaceans are protected under the Marine Mammal Protection Act, and most are also protected under the Endangered Species Act.
+All cetaceans are protected under the Marine Mammal Protection Act, and most are also protected under the Endangered Species Act and state law in Maryland.
 The conservation status of marine mammals, and particularly baleen whale populations, has the potential to make them a priority regardless of their exposure or the risk of individual hazards.
-Acoustic disturbance from a variety of human activities is viewed as a high potential risk for all marine mammals (Bergström et al., 2014), and is known to increase physiological stress (Rolland et al., 2012), disrupt communications (Dilorio and Clark, 2010; Parks et al., 2007), cause significant avoidance behavior (Tougaard et al., 2009), and is associated with mass strandings (Frantzis, 1998).
+Acoustic disturbance from a variety of human activities is viewed as a high potential risk for all marine mammals (Bergström et al., 2014), and has been known to increase physiological stress (Rolland et al., 2012), disrupt communications (Dilorio and Clark, 2010; Parks et al., 2007), cause significant avoidance behavior (Tougaard et al., 2009), and is associated with mass strandings (Frantzis, 1998).
 European studies have indicated that Harbor Porpoises (Phocoena phocoena) can hear pile driving noise from offshore wind construction over 80 km from the source, and the species showed displacement up to 20 km away during construction (Thomsen et al. 2006; Teilmann and Carstensen 2012).
 Results of operational displacement studies in Denmark and the Netherlands have varied (Scheidat et al. 2011; Teilmann and Carstensen 2012).
-There has been little or no detectable avoidance during operations at some facilities, while in at least one instance, porpoise acoustic activity levels were at only 29% of pre-construction levels nine years after construction had been completed (Teilmann and Carstensen 2012).
+There has been little or no detectable avoidance during operations at some facilities, while in at least one instance, porpoise acoustic activity levels in the wind facility footprint were at only 29% of pre-construction levels nine years after construction had been completed (Teilmann and Carstensen 2012).
 Prey availability may be an important factor affecting porpoise behavior around operational wind facilities (Teilmann and Carstensen 2012), but more information is needed.
-Data on disturbance to large whales by other types of anthropogenic activities have also been examined (e.g., Mccauley et al. 2000; Tyack et al. 2011), but large whales are not common in European waters where development has occurred, so no information is available about their interactions with offshore wind facilities.
+Disturbance to large whales by other types of anthropogenic activities has been examined (e.g., Mccauley et al. 2000; Tyack et al. 2011), but large whales are not common in European waters where offshore wind energy development has occurred, so no information is available about their interactions with offshore wind facilities.

-We observed 3,289 marine mammals in boat and aerial surveys.
+We observed 3,289 marine mammals in boat and aerial surveys, of which 1,423 were observed within the Maryland study area.
 The majority (99%) were dolphins and porpoises, from at least five species.
-Bottlenose Dolphins were the most abundant delphinid in surveys, and were observed primarily in spring, summer, and fall (Chapters 15 and 17).
-Cold-tolerant Common Dolphins were most frequently observed in offshore areas in winter and early spring (Chapters 15 and 17).
+Bottlenose Dolphins were the most abundant delphinid in surveys, and were observed primarily in spring, summer, and fall (Chapters 11-12).
+Cold-tolerant Common Dolphins were most frequently observed in offshore areas in winter and early spring (Chapters 11-12).
 Distance from shore, primary productivity, and sea surface temperature were important predictors of Bottlenose Dolphin distributions.
-This is possibly because of their use of areas of high productivity for feeding, particularly in and around the mouths of the Chesapeake Bay and Delaware Bay, and their temperature-related migratory behaviors.
+This is possibly because of their use of areas of high productivity for feeding, particularly in and around the mouths of Chesapeake Bay and Delaware Bay, and their temperature-related migratory behaviors.
 Many of the Bottlenose Dolphins observed in this study may have been residents from coastal stocks, leading to the nearshore distribution patterns we observed.
 A more robust density gradient from west to east was observed in summer, possibly due to an influx of transient populations during the warmer period.